juselius/blockchain-inf-3910/README.md

 In this exercise we will use MQTT to broadcast new transactions to the network, and to publish new blocks.
 We also use MQTT to publish the node name (GUID) and URL of a node when it connects.

+## Exercises

+### 1. Blockchain

+1. Implement a block chain structure to add a number of unverified "blob" transactions to a new block.
+New blocks should include the proof of work and the hash of the previous block.
+2. Create a REST API to add new transactions to the chain.
+3. In the Elections project, add a command line interface to add a new transaction

+### 2. Consensus

+1. Implement a multi-node blockchain network over MQTT, using the provided MQTT broker
+2. Implement transaction and block broadcasting over MQTT
+3. Implement longest chain consensus
+4. Implement chain backtracking in case of a forked chain

+### 3. Voting

+1. Implement the Election, Voter and Ballot transactions, each with it's own REST API
+2. Implement REST APIs for getting Elections, Voters and Ballots from the blockchain
+3. Implement transaction verification, ensuring that the rules of the voting process are upheld
+4. Add a simple command line interface to add voters, elections and to cast votes in the Elections project.
+For simplicity you can use json files on disk.

+### 4. Web interface

+Implement a web interface:

+1. Show the total number of registered voters
+2. List all active and closed elections
+3. Show current status of a selected election

 ## References